-Since QAMCO's incorporation, the Company distributed a total of QR 809 million in form of dividends, despite challenging business environment in the previous years, equating to a payout of QR 0.145 per share.
+Since QAMCO's incorporation, the Company distributed a total of QR 1.3 billion in form of dividends, despite challenging and volatile business environment in the past years, equating to a payout of QR 0.235 per share.

-Given the current short- to medium-term market outlook coupled with funding needs in relation to the JV's debt along with its CAPEX program planned for the upcoming years, QAMCO's Board of Directors propose to distribute a total annual dividend for the year ended 31 December 2022 amounting to QR 502 million, equivalent to a payout of QR 0.09 per share, representing a payout ratio of 55% of current year's net earnings.
+Given the current short- to medium-term market outlook coupled with funding needs in relation to the JV's debt obligations along with its CAPEX program planned for the upcoming years, QAMCO's Board of Directors propose to distribute a total annual dividend for the year ended 31 December 2023 amounting to QR 391 million, equivalent to a payout of QR per share, representing a payout ratio of 88% of current year's net earnings.